dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 - we need to focus on how those fundamentals of communication/information, in the context of convergence/etc

-- (this leads to drastically different conclusions on what humanities purpose is and what our challenges are)
+- (this leads to drastically different conclusions on what humanity's purpose is and what our challenges are)

 Humanity needs to identify and magnify its common ground.
 Law and